-Ms. Li Qili is currently a first-year master student in ITASIA as well as IHS program.
+Ms. Li Qili is currently a second-year master student in ITASIA as well as IHS program.
 She obtained her bachelor’s degree in Department of Communication and Department of International Politics in Renmin University of China.
 Her research mainly focuses on the causes of conflicts in refugee resettled community and the effect of conciliation made by the government or aiding agencies.

 Jiangxue WANG, Ms. (China)